ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 ## Processing Algorithm {#processing}

-To process a series of bytes to recover the expressed preferences, those bytes are parsed into a Dictionary ({{Section 4.2.2 of FIELDS}}), then preferences are assigned to each usage category in the vocabulary.
+To process a series of bytes to recover the stated preferences, those bytes are parsed into a Dictionary ({{Section 4.2.2 of FIELDS}}), then preferences are assigned to each usage category in the vocabulary.